MicrosoftDocs/azure-docs/articles/iot-central/preview/howto-export-data.md

 ## Devices

-Each message or record in a snapshot represents one or more changes to a device and its properties since the last exported message.
+Each message or record in a snapshot represents one or more changes to a device and its device and cloud properties since the last exported message.
 This includes:

 - `id` of the device in IoT Central
 - `displayName` of the device